-In our churches we hear a lot of talk about God's grace.
-Today I want to take a look at what grace actually is and how it is relevant to us today.
+We hear a lot of talk about God's grace. so today I want to take a look at what grace actually is and how it is relevant to us.

 At first glance, that definition of the word scares many of us because doesn't it really put us in our place?
 A free gift to someone who is undeserving.
 It's no wonder why we have such a hard time accepting God's grace- it goes against many of the principles by which we live our lives.

 The first part of the definition "a free gift" causes us to put our backs up doesn't it?
 Because really, in our world everything seems to have a catch.
 When someone calls telling us we won a free vacuum, alarm bells go off.
-When a company offers to clean our carpets for free, more often than not we refuse and hang up the phone.
+When we pick up the phone and hear the air horn go off and someone telling us we won a free cruise, we hang up the phone.
 Haven't we all heard and used the saying 'nothing is free in life'?
 So when we are told that God is offering a free gift of salvation through grace, it's no wonder why we have a hard time accepting it.
 In fact isn't our first instinct that there must be a catch?